gluobe/infrastructure-2.0-workshop/Lab 4 - ELB/README.md

     ![](../Images/ELBTwoInstancesTwoApps2.png?raw=true)

 * You'll note however that no images are synchronized between the instances...
+When a meme is made it just saves it locally on its own instance filesystem.
 We'll fix that later.

     ![](../Images/ELBMissingImagesNoSync1.png?raw=true)